NaikPrats/USC/README.md

 # USC

-#This repository contains academic projects done at USC Viterbi.
+#This repository contains academic projects done at USC Viterbi School of Engineering.